Home / Guides / Pressure Washing

 2. Watch pressure washing transformation videos on YouTube

 Search 'pressure washing driveway transformation' and 'pressure washing house siding.'
-Study technique — the wand angle, distance from surface, overlap pattern.
-Channels: SESW, Lean and Mean Academy, King of Pressure Wash.
+Pay attention to the wand angle, distance from the surface, and overlap pattern.
+Good channels: SESW, Lean and Mean Academy, King of Pressure Wash.

 Time: 3-4 hours · Cost: $0